oklas/react-through/docs/API/internals/AdvancedAgentDeclarative.md

-# Advanced Agent
+# Advanced Internal Agent Declarative Interface

-This section shows more low-level agent interface.
-It allows:
+This section shows low-level agent interface.
+In most case [createAgent()](../createAgent.md) or [createAdvAgent()](../createAdvAgent.md) is enough to solve all the tasks.
+However in case to update through area data from external non-react events that are not enough and may be achieved with this interface.

+In particular, it allows:

 * update the data intiated from independent event (not an component state change)
 * agent may represent itself multiple agents
 * agent may render some content at place wher it rendered

-The second and third possibility may be achived by using more simple ways described in previous chapters by wrapping generic agents into components of course.
-However this is another interesting way which may be useful in some different cases.
+The second and third possibility may be achived by using more simple ways described basic chapters by wrapping generic agents into components of course.
+However this is another way which may be useful in some different cases.

 The function `throughAgent` integrate into component props property with name of requred area.
 The property is an object wich contains the `item()`